jhayes/jhayes.github.io/content/posts/hugo-org.md

 6. Marvel at the results located at 'https://localhost:1313'.

-## Adding Images {#adding-images}
+## Adding Images and PDFs. {#adding-images-and-pdfs-dot}

-This was the first stumbling block for me.
+1. Put the images you're interested in, in the _static_ directory.
+2. Then you can reference them using the file: prefix and various square brackets.

+### Links {#links}

 -   [Ox-Hugo Image Links](https://ox-hugo.scripter.co/doc/image-links/)
-    -   Reading over this, put the images you're interested in, in the _static_ directory.
-    -   Then you can reference them using the file: prefix and various square brackets.

 ## Adding Tables {#adding-tables}